 In addition to the above, the court may order to publish a summary of the judgment, at the expense of the convict in two daily widely-circulated Arabic and English newspapers issued in the UAE, or in two Arabic and English electronic publication platforms; and moreover, also inflict certain monetary penalties.

-- Any person who knowingly as per the UAE Penal Code forges/fabricates cheques, accepts amounts paid through a forged/fabricated cheque, unlawfully takes advantages of a cheque duly executed in the name of another person, or renders the utilization thereof related to a fraudulent offense, etc., may additionally also be subject to monetary penalties under this law.
+- Any person who knowingly as per the UAE Penal Code forges/fabricates cheques, accepts amounts paid through a forged/fabricated cheque, unlawfully takes advantage of a cheque duly executed in the name of another person, or renders the utilization thereof related to a fraudulent offence etc, may additionally also be subject to monetary penalties under this law.
 Furthermore, the court may also order publication of such order in daily newspapers in the UAE as mentioned in the preceding paragraph.

-- The court may also order (along with monetary penalties) that the convict be prohibited from practicing any commercial or occupational business for a period not exceeding (3) three years for certain defaults as highlighted above; if the crime has been committed due to or in connection with practicing such business.
+- The court may also order (along with monetary penalties) that the convict be prohibited from practising any commercial or occupational business for a period not exceeding (3) three years for certain defaults as highlighted above; if the crime has been committed due to or in connection with practising such business.